 If you’re in a defined contribution pension, you can generally access your money at 55 (although this is changing to 57 by 2028).

 At this point, you’ll also be able to withdraw up to 25% of your pension tax-free.

 However, some schemes will have a 'normal' or 'selected' retirement age and if you access your pension plan before this date, you may incur an early exit penalty.

 There are some clear pros and cons around leaving your DC pension untouched:

 - Your pension will have more time to grow (if left untouched or placed into drawdown), meaning that you should end up with a higher retirement income.

 - If you carry on working, you’ll also continue to pay into the scheme, which means your fund will be bigger when you come to retire.

-- Annuity rates improve with age, so you’re likely to secure a bigger retirement income if you purchase your annuity later (although investment conditions also play a role, so rates could drop if conditions are poor).
+- Annuity rates improve with age, so you’re likely to secure a bigger retirement income if you purchase your annuity later.
 You're no longer obliged to buy an annuity with your defined contribution pension.

 - Leaving your pension invested could mean it grows, but if the stock markets fall, so could your pension’s value.